-Personally, I would find it difficult to function without stress.
-Stress is pressure, and pressure is tension, and tension leads a creative to push for a breakthrough.
+"The stress of having a hand in so many projects may, at times, become too much.
+But I think, personally, I would find it difficult to function without it.
+Stress is pressure, and pressure is tension, and tension leads a creative to push for a breakthrough.”

-Amee Patel, who has spent the past year founding her own fashion public relations agency, AMPR, said:
+Amee Patel, who has spent the past year founding her own fashion public relations agency, AMPR

 "For many in the industry, there is an inherent belief that fashion and stress go hand-in-hand.
 It's not only accepted, but expected.
 I think, sometimes, it becomes a little self-fulfilling — from experience we know that if we don't stay late or haven't finished too many projects in too short a time, we will be pulled up on it, which means that sometimes you tend to create a set of worries that may not actually occur, but are run on fear (not of people, but of failing, disappointing, or coming up short).